Oleh Liashko: Political career

-During the 2014 pro-Russian conflict in Ukraine and two days before the May 25, 2014 presidential election, Liashko claimed responsibility for the storming of a local government building in Torez (by "Soldiers from the Liashko Battalion 'Ukraine'") that killed a pro-Russian separatist and supporter of the self-proclaimed Donetsk People's Republic while critically wounding another.
-Human Rights Watch and Amnesty International have condemned the activities of the Liashko Battalion 'Ukraine' and Liashko's actions in Eastern Ukraine.
-Amnesty International, while noting "abuses perpetrated by both sides of the conflict," pointed to Liashko as "one particularly errant MP" who published videos of his actions on his website.
-According to Liashko his actions should be seen as citizen's arrests and he accused Amnesty International of being "obviously biased".
+During the 2014 pro-Russian conflict in Ukraine and two days before the 25 May 2014 presidential election, Liashko claimed responsibility for the storming of a local government building in Torez (by "Soldiers from the Liashko Battalion 'Ukraine'") that killed a pro-Russian separatist and supporter of the self-proclaimed Donetsk People's Republic while critically wounding another.
+Human Rights Watch and Amnesty International have condemned the activities of the Liashko Battalion "Ukraine" and Liashko's actions in Eastern Ukraine.
+Amnesty International, while noting "abuses perpetrated by both sides of the conflict", pointed to Liashko as "one particularly errant MP" who published videos of his actions on his website.
+According to Liashko, his actions should be seen as citizen's arrests, and he accused Amnesty International of being "obviously biased".

 Liashko was the candidate of the Radical Party in the 2014 Ukrainian presidential election.
-In the election he received 8.32% of the vote; ranking him in 3rd place.
+In the election he received 8.32% of the vote, ranking in 3rd place.

-Liashko was elected to the Kyiv City Council since his party won three seats and he headed its party list in the 2014 Kyiv local election.
+Liashko was elected to the Kyiv City Council, since his party won three seats, and he headed its party list in the 2014 Kyiv local election.
 However, he decided not to become a deputy in the Kyiv City Council.

 In the 2014 Ukrainian parliamentary election, he led his party to win 22 seats.

-On November 14, 2016 he was physically attacked by Yuriy Boiko after calling him a "Kremlin agent".
+On 14 November 2016 he was physically attacked by Yuriy Boiko after calling him a "Kremlin agent".

-In the 2019 Ukrainian presidential election, Liashko gained 5.48% of the votes.
-This time ranking him in 7th place.
+In the 2019 Ukrainian presidential election, Liashko gained 5.48% of the votes, this time ranking in 7th place.

 In the 2019 Ukrainian parliamentary election, Liashko lost his parliamentary seat.
 His party lost all its parliamentary seats because it only gained about 1%, which was too little to clear the 5% election threshold.
 The party also did not win any electoral district seats.

-Liashko unsuccessfully ran for a parliamentary seat (Chernihiv) in the sole additional election to the Verkohvna Rada held on October 25, 2020 at the same time as the country's 2020 local elections.
+Liashko unsuccessfully ran for a parliamentary seat (Chernihiv) in the sole additional election to the Verkohvna Rada held on 25 October 2020 at the same time as the country's 2020 local elections.
 Liashko took 31.78% of the vote, while his closest rival, Anatolii Hunko from Servant of the People won with 34.10%.

 In early October 2022 Liashko posted a video seemingly showing him taking the oath of induction into the Armed Forces of Ukraine.
+Since then he has published photos in military uniform and information about his service on social media.